 3. All Indian food is spicy is a myth.

 While this is mostly true, not every dish in India will leave you breathing fire.
 Indian cuisine varies throughout the country (See our previous blog post) and is all over the scale from not spicy to very spicy.
 If you’ve never tried the food because you have a low spice tolerance, go to a restaurant and ask the server to recommend something mild.
 The flavors of India are too good to miss!
 On top of that, not every Indian dish is curry based.

 As you probably read above, the terrain of India is as diverse as its people.
 Likewise, India’s weather is incredibly diverse.
 No doubt that many areas do get extremely hot and humid, some places in India get very cold in winter months and others are known for mild temperatures year round.
 Since India covers so much land mass, saying that the weather is all the same is like saying that the northern and southern United States are always hot and humid.

-5. India is full of elephants and snake charmers.
+5. A myth about India is it is full of elephants and snake charmers.

 Elephants can be found in India, but are not plentiful in most places.
 To find one, you would most likely need to go into rural, jungle areas.
 And though it may be disappointing to some, snake charmers typically go to where tourists frequent and are not plentiful throughout the country.